Mark 38 25 mm machine gun system: History

 In FY2019, a Maritime Accelerated Acquisition program was started to procure the Mod 4 variant of the Mark 38.
-The program was created to address "unmanned aerial systems (UAS) and high speed maneuverable unmanned surface vehicle (USV) threats."
+The program was created to address "unmanned aerial systems (UAS) and high speed maneuverable unmanned surface vehicle (USV) threats".
 Mod 4 will incorporate the 30 mm Mk44 Bushmaster II instead of the 25 mm M242 Bushmaster of previous variants.
 This is intended to improve accuracy, increase lethality, and increase effective range.
 In 2021, MSI-Defence begun delivery of its Seahawk DS30M A2 30 mm gun mount to the USN for testing and qualification for the Mod 4.
 The Mk 38 Mod 4 will achieve initial operating capability on Arleigh Burke-class destroyers with Aegis Baseline 9 in FY2022.
 The USCG also intends to acquire the Mk 38 Mod 4 for installation on its future Polar Security Cutters.

+The USS Mustin is the first Arleigh Burke-class destroyer to receive the Mk 38 Mod 4 and conducted a live fire exercise in the South China Sea on April 17, 2026.